hfboyce/tableau_course/_sources/lessons/tableau2.md

 <br>
 <br>

-I'm going to move the plot so that we can focus of the filters and see all the popups here
+I'm going to move the plot so that we can focus on the filters and see all the popups here.

 <img src="imgs/filter8.png"  width = "85%" alt="404 image" />